 Our Manager will experience conflicts of interest in connection with the management of our business.
-We are dependent on our Manager for our dayto-day management and do not have any independent officers or other employees.
+We are dependent on our Manager for our day-to-day management and do not have any independent officers or other employees.
 Our officers and our non-independent directors are also employees of Angelo, Gordon.
 Our management agreement with our Manager was negotiated between related parties and its terms, including fees payable, may not be as favorable to us as if our management agreement had been negotiated at arm's length with an unaffiliated third party.
 In addition, the obligations of our Manager and its officers and personnel to engage in other business activities, including for Angelo, Gordon, may reduce the time our Manager and its officers and personnel spend managing us.

 In addition, Angelo, Gordon serves as investment adviser to our Manager and to funds and accounts (referred to as clients) that are actively investing in our target assets.
 These clients include co-mingled private funds, separate accounts and structured investment vehicles.
 The funds and accounts may be dedicated to a specific strategy or may be multi-strategy clients that have investment mandates broader than our target assets.
 As of March 31, 2011, the net asset value of the ten clients Angelo, Gordon manages that primarily invest in non-Agency RMBS, CMBS and other ABS was \$5.9 billion.
-These clients pay a base management fee based upon net asset value or committed capital and an incentive fee which is based upon a percentage of the profits.
+These clients earn a base management fee based upon net asset value or committed capital and an incentive fee which is based upon a percentage of the profits.
 The base management fees and incentive fees for these clients range up to 1.5% and 20.0%, respectively.
 As of March 31, 2011, the net asset value of the seven multi-strategy clients that may make investments in non-Agency RMBS, CMBS and other ABS was \$3.4 billion.
-The base management fees and incentive fees for these clients, and Angelo, Gordon does and may in the future manage other entities and accounts that compete with us for investment opportunities.
+The base management fees and incentive fees for the multi-strategy clients range up to 1.5% and 20.0%, respectively.
+We will compete for investment opportunities directly with these clients.
+Angelo, Gordon has discretionary investment authority for these clients, and Angelo, Gordon does and may in the future manage other entities and accounts that compete with us for investment opportunities.